hbustamante8/Pewlett-Hackard-Analysis/README.md

 ### Tables

 View of retirement titles table breakdown.
+Table shows the count of each position title that is going to retire in the near future.

 ![image](https://user-images.githubusercontent.com/96553992/154606662-bf4c340b-775c-429d-a05f-e1bfdbf64177.png)